chirayudp/CxUnplugged/README.md

 ## **4. Create Album**

-Prompts for an album name, adds it to `albums.txt` and creates:
+Asks for an album name, adds it to `albums.txt` and creates:

 ```
 albums/a<ID>.txt